 But, I think, I don’t know about you but I think everyone’s different, everyone has their own feeling, everyone has their own kind of scenarios and lifestyle that they want to live so you can’t really say which is right, which is wrong.

-And, a bit of a current debate, as you say, in the d/Deaf community, I think sometimes.
+And, a bit of a current debate, as you say, in the deaf community, I think sometimes.

 Wayne: Yeah and I get quite involved in that debate because, I think it should be, I think everybody who has the opportunity should be given all choices.
 So you should be given the choice of learning sign language, learning speech, having the technology.
 I think, if you have everything given to you on a plate of eats, you as an individual can make that decision, and I think that’s the most important factor.